 The dolphin show is fantastic.
 You’ll watch as these intelligent creatures interact with their trainers.
 If getting in the pool with dolphins is high on your bucket list, you have that option too.

 The park has one Hawaiian Monk Seal, a critically endangered species.
 It also has three penguins.

 While you might think a hot place like Hawaii isn’t the best environment for penguins, these come from South America, where it’s much warmer.

 End your time in Oahu at a spiritual place.
-It’s a 40-minute drive to Byodo-In Temple, in the Valley of the Temples Memorial Park.
+It’s a 40-minute drive to a Temple in the Valley of the Temples Memorial Park.

 The Buddhist temple is not a practicing temple.
 However, you’ll need to remove your shoes to enter.
 Inside, a giant Amida Buddha sits on a lotus leaf.

 Outside, the reflecting pond is home to a large school of Japanese Koi.
 You can buy koi food in the hut if you want to feed them.